Skip to main content

 This program is open to all, and might especially appeal to students taking courses in public policy, computer science or natural sciences, or completing the Science & the Public or Digital Intelligence certificate programs.
 This DukeEngage program is connected to the Undergraduate Certificate in Science and the Public and Digital Intelligence coursework and class offerings.
 For more information about Science & Society visit https://scienceandsociety.duke.edu and http://sciencepolicy.duke.edu.

-Students who participate in this program might go on to pursue courses in Technology Policy, Genomics, Bioethics, or Medicine.
+Students who participate in this program might go on to pursue courses in science and technology policy, bioethics, or medicine.
 For Digital Intelligence students, the experience will count toward their practicum requirement.